-Joe Biden Will Meet With George Floyd’s Family Before Monday’s Funeral
+Joe Biden Will Reportedly Meet With George Floyd’s Family Before Monday’s Funeral

-Democratic presidential nominee and former Vice-President Joe Biden will be meeting with George Floyd’s family before the funeral service which is scheduled to take place in Houston on Monday, ABC News reported.
-An aide within the Biden campaign told ABC News that the candidate is planning to travel to Houston on Monday to speak to Floyd’s family personally.
+Presumptive Democratic presidential nominee and former Vice President Joe Biden will reportedly be meeting with George Floyd’s family before the funeral service which is scheduled to take place in Houston on Monday, ABC News reported.
+An aide with the Biden campaign told the outlet that the candidate is planning to travel to Houston on Monday to speak to Floyd’s family personally.

-The aide told ABC News that Biden wanted to pass on his condolences to the family in person, which is why he’s making the trip.
+The aide told ABC News that Biden wanted to pass on his condolences in person, which is why he’s making the trip.
 The aide also said that Biden has recorded a video message that will be played during the funeral.

 According to The New York Times, Biden is not planning to attend the funeral while in Houston.
 Since Biden travels with the Secret Service and a cadre of staffers, there were concerns about disrupting the funeral services.
-So, he will offer his condolences to the family beforehand and skip the services.
+So, he will reportedly offer his condolences to the family beforehand and skip the services.
 Biden spoke to Floyd’s family remotely shortly after he died, promising them that justice would be served.

 Funeral services for Floyd are scheduled to take place in Houston — where Floyd was raised — on Monday, according to ABC News.
 The services will be preceded by six hours of open viewing when people can come and pay their respects to Floyd.
 He will be buried in Pearland, a suburb of Houston, on Tuesday.